ETCHDEV/Port-Windows-11-Xiaomi-11-Lite-NE/guide/english/install-en.md

 ### Install Drivers

 > Replace `<lisadriversfolder>` with the actual location of the drivers folder
+> Due to Some issues with DriverUpdater, do this after RDP if you want RDP

 >Extract the zip file downloaded
 ```cmd